Like most social media platforms and apps, Snapchat tracks your location and uses this information to improve its features and services.

 - To end the GPS spoofing, select Stop Simulation in iTools.

-As of writing this, this is the easiest and most effective to spoof your location if you’re using an iPhone.
+While it isn’t free, this is the easiest and most effective to spoof your location if you’re using an iPhone.

 Android – Spoof Snapchat With Fake GPS Apps